What’s in a symbol?

 The practical application of Wriston’s Law (although Wriston was too self-effacing to call it that himself) was that he moved Citi’s credit card operations to South Dakota, which didn’t have a usury law.
 Many people think that this decision saved Citi.

 Under Wriston’s leadership, Citicorp’s profit mushroomed from $145 million in 1970 to $890 million in 1984.

-But if the rulers of the authoritarian regime interfere with the free market, which is what investors are still worried about in Russia, capital will fly away.
+But if the rulers of the authoritarian regime interfere with the free market, which is what’s happening in Russia at the moment, capital will fly away.

 Capital likes different conditions for different purposes.
-A cheap yen attracted global capital to what was called the “yen carry trade.”
-That meant that people borrowed Japanese yen at relatively low Japanese interest rates and used it to buy a currency with a higher rate.
+For example, in the 1960s a cheap yen attracted global capital to what was called the “yen carry trade.”
+That meant that people borrowed Japanese yen at relatively low Japanese interest rates and used it to buy a currency that paid a higher rate.
 Someone who borrowed yen at the effective rate of 0.0% in Japan, converted the money to U.S. dollars, bought U.S. Treasuries that paid 4.5% (back in the good old days) and leveraged the investment at 10:1, could achieve a 45% profit with relatively little risk.
 Of course if the currencies shifted their relative valuations, the investor could also get a brick to the head.